Phxstick/acnicoy/README.md

 # Acnicoy

-Acnicoy is a tool for learning Japanese (and other languages) which implements a [Spaced Repetition System][SRS] (SRS) for memorizing Vocabulary.
+Acnicoy is a tool for learning Japanese and other languages.
+It implements a [Spaced Repetition System][SRS] (SRS) for memorizing Vocabulary.
 While the basic features work for every language, the program offers a bunch of additional features specifically for learning Japanese.